kloudery/spacefrog/drywall-master/README.md

 You need [Node.js](http://nodejs.org/download/) and [MongoDB](http://www.mongodb.org/downloads) installed and running.

+You need PYTHON for bcrypt.
+Make sure it is installed.

 We use [`bcrypt`](https://github.com/ncb000gt/node.bcrypt.js) for hashing secrets.
 If you have issues during installation related to `bcrypt` then [refer to this wiki